DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 #### Sharpe ratio
 - (Portfolio return - risk free rate) / standard deviation
-- the use of standard deviation as a measure of risk assumes investors are indifferent between upside and downside volatility
+- the use of standard deviation as a measure of risk assumes investors are indifferent between upside and downside volatility and that risks are normally distributed

 #### Treynor ratio
 - (Portfolio return - risk free rate) / beta